brmassa/VTechEmpowerFrameworkBenchmarks/README.md

 Server "competition" *Web Framework Benchmarks*: https://www.techempower.com/benchmarks

-It designed to demonstrate how to use Ved's built-in features to create a web application.
+It designed to demonstrate how to use <a href="https://modules.vlang.io/veb.html">Ved</a>'s built-in features to create a web application.

+> NOTE: Cache test still to be properly implemented

 ## Scenarios

 We created some scenarios.
 One on each folder.
-All scenarios use Ved server, the <a href="https://vlang.io">V</a> lang built-in web framework.
+All scenarios use **Ved** server, the <a href="https://vlang.io">V</a> lang built-in web framework.

 ### Ved with Postgres (ved-pg/)